 The qualities of the spark affect the purity of the note.
-After each spark, it is desirable to clear the spark gap of all byproducts of the arc before the next spark, so that all new arcs form in the spark gap at a consistent voltage.
+After each spark, it is desirable to clear the spark gap of all byproducts of the arc before the next spark, so that all new sparks form in the gap at a consistent voltage.
 This minimizes random variations in the amplitudes and times of the 631 meter waves.
 Placing the spark gap in a stream of flowing air clears it and results in a pure note.
 The rate of sparking should not be too high so as to allow time for the gap to be cleared.
 It is for this reason that a rate of 340 cycles per second was chosen.
 Higher spark rates did not produce as pure a note.

 Spark gap with blower.
 The blower clears the gap after each spark to give a pure note.